All Episodes

 That's one of the reasons why Americans have been deserting a Democratic Party in droves, leaving only the left-wing nutters to run the show.

-Uh, and the closing paragraph is it's a comforting feeling knowing that there are people like George Soros who are spending their own money in an effort to vilify the Republicans.
+The piece goes on, and the closing paragraph is, It's a comforting feeling knowing that there are people like George Soros who are spending their own money in an effort to vilify the Republicans.

 Their negativity has a much more positive effect on Republicans than anything the GOP could do on its own.

-As evidence of this PR disaster begins to mount, Soros and the Democrats will probably claim that the devious Carl Rove cleverly and nefariously maneuvered the hapless Soros into paying for his commercial.
+As evidence of this PR disaster begins to mount, Soros and the Democrats will probably claim that the devious Karl Rove cleverly and nefariously maneuvered the hapless Soros into paying for his commercial.

 All right, now I have to ask a question.